Ford Transit Custom van review

 Load Space and Practicality

-The Transit Custom was launched in short and long-wheelbase and standard-roof variants, providing 5.9-6.8 cubic metres of load volume, similar to the Volkswagen Transporter but ahead of the Renault Trafic.
-They were joined by a high-roof version of the LWB model, with 8.29 cubic metres of load space, early in 2014.
+The Transit Custom was launched in short and long-wheelbase and standard-roof variants, providing between 6.0 and 6.8 cubic metres of load volume, similar to what you would get in the majority of mid-size panel vans.
+The high-roof version of the LWB model was added later with 8.3 cubic metres of load space which is a serious amount of capacity.

 A full-width steel bulkhead is standard on all models, even fitting behind the second row of seats in the double-cab-in-van models.
 This reduces noise in the cab and provides protection for the occupants against moving loads.
-The bulkhead has a load-through facility for longer loads to slide under the front passenger seat, allowing items up to 300cm (3m) long to be carried, even in the shorter versions of the van, compared with a maximum 280 cm in the longer version of the Vauxhall Vivaro.
+The bulkhead has a load-through facility for longer loads to slide under the front passenger seat, allowing items up to 300cm (3m) long to be carried, even in the shorter versions of the van.

 Short models can carry three Europallets and all Customs have an easy-clean load floor liner with tie-down rings in the floor and the lower walls.
 Ford offers an innovative integrated roof rack as a £350 option.
 Capable of carrying up to 350kg, the roof rack’s cross rails fold flat to the roof when not in use, to reduce drag and improve fuel economy.

 Extra-bright LED load area lighting is available for £80, providing improved visibility when working in the back of the van.
-Unlike the Mercedes Vito Dualiner, the second row of seats in the double-cab-in-van models cannot be folded or removed to extend the load bay, as there is a bulkhead behind them.
+Unlike the Mercedes Vito Dualiner or VW Transporter Kombi, the second row of seats in the double-cab-in-van models cannot be folded or removed to extend the load bay, as there is a bulkhead behind them.
 However the nine-seat Custom Kombi has two rows of three seats that can all be folded and removed to create a full-length van, if that level of versatility is required.

 In the cab, the front passenger-seat cushions can be flipped up to reveal a hidden storage compartment that will easily accommodate a laptop or small toolbox, providing added security.